-Note that after 1730 Reading Buses offer a return ticket for £2.40 – from the driver, using correct change.
+*Please note that after 1730 Reading Buses offer a return ticket for £2.40 – from the driver, using correct change.

 If you would like further information on South East Local Centre meetings please see our website or email meetings@RMetS.org with your details.

 SE Local Centre meetings are aimed at a general audience and are free and open to all.

 The SE Local Centre committee welcomes suggestions for future talks and offers of help from anyone who would like to get more involved in helping to run the centre.
 For further information, please contact meetings@RMetS.org